Skip to main content

 The mission of the court agent support Office is to answer general questions about the management of the mandate.

-• It provides advice and guidance to deputies and appointees of the Tribunal de protection de l'adulte et de l'enfant.
+• It provides support and guidance to deputies and appointees of the Tribunal de protection de l'adulte et de l'enfant.

 • It organizes information sessions for newly appointed agents.